 Lake Margaret Trail is a 4.6 mile moderately trafficked out and back trail located near Kirkwood, California that features a river and is rated as moderate.
-The trail is primarily used for hiking, camping, fishing, horses, and snowshoeing and is accessible from June until October.
+The trail is primarily used for hiking, camping, fishing, horses, and snowshoeing and is best used from June until October.
 Dogs and horses are also able to use this trail.

 Great hike, weather was perfect, fellow hikers and backpackers seem to all have smiles on their faces.
 Peace & LOVE.
 UPCOUNTRY Hiker.